Benjamin Dauer ’99

 Here, Dauer shares nine pieces of advice for anyone who wants to shift creative thinking into creative action.

 When asking questions, try to thoughtfully engage your audience.
 Don't just listen for what you want to hear.

 More often than not, the work you are doing is not about you.
 It is about your audience.

 Whenever possible, don't work alone.
-Talk with people whether they are your teammates or guerrilla testers in a cafe.
-Solicit input/feedback as often as possible and remember your audience. (sense a theme here?)
+Talk with people, whether they are your teammates or guerrilla testers in a cafe.
+Solicit input and feedback as often as possible, and remember your audience.
+(Sense a theme here?)